mgorav/spark-instrumentation/README.md

 # javaagent-instrumentation for spark

-An instrumentation lib that aides in getting vital information from spark by injecting custom byte code
+This is an instrumentation lib that aides in getting vital information from spark by injecting custom byte code
 This can help in deriving spark based pipeline leneages or gather DQ statistics evasively.